Ozzyboshi/docker-consul-discover/README.md

-docker-discover is a service discovery container that leverages haproxy and etcd.
-When running, it sets up listeners for remote docker containers discovered via etcd.
-It works in tandem with docker-register.
+docker-consul-discover is a service discovery container that leverages haproxy and consul.
+When running, it sets up listeners for remote docker containers discovered via consul.
+It works in tandem with docker-consul-register.

 Together, they implement [service discovery][2] for docker containers with a similar architecture to [SmartStack][3].  docker-discovery is analagous to [synapse][4] in the SmartStack system.

-See also [Docker Service Discovery Using Etcd and Haproxy][5]

 ### How it works